api-platform/docs/core/serialization.md

     name_converter: 'Symfony\Component\Serializer\NameConverter\CamelCaseToSnakeCaseNameConverter'
 ```

-## Decorating a serializer and adding extra data
+## Decorating a Serializer and Adding Extra Data

 In the following example, we will see how we add extra informations to the serialized output.
 Here is how we add the
 date on each request in `GET`: